sebdeckers/base-drafts/draft-ietf-quic-http.md

 method is used to establish a tunnel over a single HTTP/2 stream to a remote host for similar purposes.

-A CONNECT request in HTTP/QUIC functions in the same manner as in HTTP/2.
+A CONNECT request in HTTP/QUIC functions in a similar manner as in HTTP/2, establishing a bidirectional TCP connection over a pair of QUIC streams.
 The request MUST be formatted as described in {{!RFC7540}}, Section 8.3.
 A CONNECT request that does not conform to these restrictions is malformed.
-The message data stream MUST NOT be closed at the end of the request.
+The message control stream carries a LINK frame indicating the client data stream which will carry the TCP traffic in the client-to-server direction.

 A proxy that supports CONNECT establishes a TCP connection ({{!RFC0793}}) to the server identified in the ":authority" pseudo-header field.
-Once this connection is successfully established, the proxy sends a HEADERS frame containing a 2xx series status code to the client, as defined in {{!RFC7231}}, Section 4.3.6, on the message control stream.
+Once this connection is successfully established, the proxy sends a HEADERS frame containing a 2xx series status code to the client, as defined in {{!RFC7231}}, Section 4.3.6, on the message control stream, followed by a LINK frame indicating the server data stream which will carry the TCP traffic in the server-to-client direction.

 All QUIC STREAM frames on the message data streams correspond to data sent on the TCP connection.
 Any QUIC STREAM frame sent by the client is transmitted by